The Best Zucchini Bread Recipe (Moist, Easy, and No-Knead!)

 • 1/2 cups vegetable oil, or melted coconut oil

-• 1 tsp vanilla extract, pure, not imitation
+• 1 tsp vanilla extract, pure preferred

 Instruction